glwpie/internal_site/docs/03_Education/Education.md

 The link to the CDC Ebola page for health care - click here

-ìInfection Prevention and Control Recommendations for Hospitalized Patients with Known or Suspected Ebola Virus Disease in U.S. Hospitalsî from the CDC - click here
+‚ÄúInfection Prevention and Control Recommendations for Hospitalized Patients with Known or Suspected Ebola Virus Disease in U.S. Hospitals‚Äù from the CDC - click here

 Click here for printable Fact Sheet